Peter and the Sorcerer – a Novel from Early Church Times?

 A standard definition of a novel today is “a fictional prose narrative of considerable length, typically having a plot that is unfolded by the actions, speech, and thoughts of the characters” (Free Dictionary).
 It may be entirely fictitious or based on a true story.

-Could there be an early Christian novel?
-It sounds fanciful, but I maintain that a curious 4th century Christian text that ticks most of these boxes – at least in a rudimentary form.
+That being so, a question arises: could there be a novel from Early Church times?
+It sounds fanciful, but there is indeed a curious 4th century Christian text that ticks most of these boxes – at least in a rudimentary form.

 There is another story line, though: how Peter’s disciple Clement is reunited with his scattered family.
 On the shores of the island of Aradus, Peter encounters a beggar woman, who has lost the use of her hands.
 After evading his questions at first, a recognition (hence the title) takes place: the woman is Clement’s long-lost mother.
 They are reunited and Peter heals her of her ailment.
 The party travels to Laodicea, where two men with new names (given by the church) turn out to be Clement’s brothers, whom he supposed to be dead.